This page is designed to answer the following questions:

-Therefore, it is essential to involve the individual that is receiving care in the planning process from the outset.
+Therefore, it is essential to involve the individual receiving care in the planning process from the outset.

-By communicating with the individual, you can identify their specific needs and preferences and use this information in the development of their care plan.
+By communicating with the individual, you can identify their specific needs and preferences and use this information to develop their care plan.
 This should be used in conjunction with other sources of information such as from the family or close friends of the individual, other professionals that know the individual well (e.g. social worker, community nurse, psychologist etc.) and any existing documentation such as health files, Multi-Disciplinary Team (MDT) meeting minutes or transition notes from their previous care provider.

-Doing the research before creating a care plan allows you to gain a deeper insight into what the individual needs and you can develop it so that it is tailor-made to the individual’s requirements.
+Doing the research before creating a care plan allows you to gain a deeper insight into what the individual needs, and you can ensure that it is tailor-made to the individual’s requirements.
 It also means that the individual will have more control over their care provision resulting in increased independence, more self-esteem and increased overall well-being.

 It is important to understand that an individual’s care plan is dynamic and should be updated as and when an individual’s needs, wishes and preferences change.
 It should also be regularly reviewed with the individual to identify any changes that need to be made.
 These could be changes in circumstances (e.g. an individual spraining their ankle) or changes in an individual’s preferences (e.g. they would like to learn how to cook their meals independently).
 For individuals that have rapidly changing needs, such as those receiving care in nursing homes, handover reports are essential for ensuring all care workers are aware of any changes.

 You can demonstrate person-centred values that take into account an individual’s history, preferences, wishes and needs in your day-to-day work by conversing with them and ensuring they are happy with the actions and tasks you are completing.
-You may also be able to make suggestions about how a particular task could be performed better and ask them if they would be happy to try out the new method.
+You may also be able to make suggestions about how a particular task could be carried out in a better way and ask them if they would be happy to try out the new method.